Wellin

 Wellin (/fr/; Welin) is a municipality of Wallonia located in the province of Luxembourg, Belgium.

-On 1 January 2007 the municipality, which covers 67.52 km^{2}, had 2,958 inhabitants, giving a population density of 43.8 inhabitants per km^{2}.
+On 1 January 2007 the municipality, which covers 67.52 km2, had 2,958 inhabitants, giving a population density of 43.8 inhabitants per km^{2}.

 The municipality consists of the following districts: Chanly, Halma, Lomprez, Sohier, and Wellin.
 Other population centers include: Barzin, Froidlieu, Fays-Famenne, and Neupont.